Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 - Odds is the probability of an event occurring divided by the probability of it not occurring (e.g., 1 to 5 chance of a six in a dice throw).

 There are two types of probability, empirical and classical.

-If A is the event of interest, then the probability of A occurring is denoted by P(A).
+If A is the event of interest, then we can denote the probability of A occurring as P(A).

 This is determined by carrying out a series of trials.
 So, for instance, a batch of products is tested and the number of faulty items is noted plus the number of acceptable items.